Call for Abstracts

 Proposals will be reviewed by members of the State of the Science Program Planning Committee based on designated criteria.

-Presenters of accepted proposals are required to register for the State of the Science and pay appropriate fees related to their attendance, as well as travel, hotel and other related expenses.
+Faculty of accepted proposals are required to register and attend the State of the Science symposium and pay appropriate fees related to their attendance, as well as travel, hotel, and other related expenses.

 While we will be hosting an in-person meeting in Nashville, TN, contingencies are being considered due to the current state of the pandemic.
 Please stay alert for notifications regarding faculty presentation contingencies.